Christian Cueva: Universidad San Martín

 On 12 April 2008, aged only 16, Cueva made his first team – and Torneo Descentralizado – debut, coming on as a second-half substitute in a 3–1 away loss against Universidad César Vallejo.

 Cueva finished his first senior season with two goals in 18 appearances, as his side was crowned champions.
 He only became a regular starter for the side from the 2010 season onwards, and finished his spell at the club with 20 goals in 121 league appearances.
+With Universidad San Martín, he won the 2008 and 2010 Torneo Descentralizado.

 Universidad César Vallejo

 On 3 August 2012, Cueva moved to fellow first division side César Vallejo.
 In November, however, his contract was rescinded by the club after a series of indiscipline problems.

 Unión Española

 On 24 January 2013, after being linked to a move to Ponte Preta, he was announced at Chilean Primera División side Unión Española.
+He won the Chilean First Division in 2013 with Unión Española.

 Rayo Vallecano (loan)

 On 13 August 2013, Cueva joined La Liga club Rayo Vallecano on a one-year loan deal.

 On 1 March 2014, after being rarely used by manager Paco Jémez, Cueva was assigned to the reserves in Tercera División.
 On his debut for the B-team nine days later, he scored a hat-trick in a 3–2 defeat of Internacional de Madrid.